 We’re thrilled to welcome you to the Schulich community!

-If you have accepted your offer of admission for Summer 2019, watch for detailed instructions about your next steps from Student & Enrolment Services via e-mail.
-If you have accepted an offer of admission for Fall 2019, you’ll receive these details in the months leading up to your program start date.
+If you have accepted your offer of admission, watch for instructions about your next steps from Student & Enrolment Services via e-mail, in the months leading up to your program start date.

 This page features a number of key resources aimed at helping you at every stage in your transition to student life at Schulich.

 You will receive a series of e-mails in the months leading up to your program start about the following: